jasperhyp/iclr-blog/index.md

 ## Submissions

+**Note: The track has concluded and we are not accepting any more submissions!**

 Our goal is to avoid heavily engineered, professionally-made blog-posts---Such as the “100+ hours” mentioned as a standard by the [Distill guidelines](https://distill.pub/journal/)---to entice ideas and clear writing rather than dynamic